hammerhead226/SharkMacro/README.md

 * Be sure to have your code call `actionList.execute()` and `profile.execute()` at the same time.
 If not called close to simultaneously, the robot's movement and its actions will be out of sync.

 * Be sure to set PID gains in the talons that will be playing back your recorded profile.
 Not much, if any, PID tuning is required with motion profiling.
 I found that a P gain of between 0.5 and 1.5 on both talons and I, D and F gains of 0 worked well.
-(Tested on 4-CIM West Coast drivetrain with ~55 lbs. of weight on it)
+(Tested on 4-CIM West Coast drivetrain with a total robot weight of ~100 lbs.)